mhadam/snowplow.wiki-fork/setup-guide/3-setup-enrich/configurable-enrichments/referer-parser-enrichment.md

 The referer parser enrichment uses the [Snowplow referer-parser][referer-parser-repo] to extract attribution data from referer URLs.
 You can provide a list of internal subdomains which will be treated as "internal" rather than unknown.

+Each subdomain will have to be listed individually.
+It is currently not possible to use wildcards or Regex.

 *Note that we always use the original HTTP misspelling of 'referer' (and thus 'referal') in this project - never 'referrer'.*

 ### Example